aarnetalman/HipGPT/README.md

 ## 🎯 What is HipGPT?

 HipGPT is a **complete, educational implementation** of a GPT-2 style language model built from the ground up in modern C++.
-Unlike black-box implementations, every component—from the BPE tokenizer to the attention mechanisms—is implemented transparently using AMD's HIP API for GPU acceleration.
+Unlike black-box implementations, every component is implemented transparently using AMD's HIP API for GPU acceleration.

 ### 🎓 Perfect for Learning
-- **Crystal Clear Code** — Every neural network operation implemented from scratch
+- **Crystal Clear Code:** Every neural network operation implemented from scratch
-- **Educational Focus** — Designed to teach transformer internals, not just use them
+- **Educational Focus:** Designed to teach transformer internals, not just use them
-- **Complete Pipeline** — Data preprocessing, training, and inference all included
+- **Complete Pipeline:** Data preprocessing, training, and inference all included
-- **AMD GPU Showcase** — Demonstrates HIP API capabilities on ROCm-enabled hardware
+- **AMD GPU Showcase:** Demonstrates HIP API capabilities on ROCm-enabled hardware

 ### ⚡ Key Features